 There are ways to enhance space with furniture.
 After all, it’s about how the buyer will perceive each space.
 Choose a focal point for each room.
 Will it be the oversized antique sofa against the wall or the grand piano in front of your striking bay window?
 In this case, you want to draw attention to the bay window, so your focal point should be the piano — therefore you should choose a less extravagant seating piece.

 Remember to also keep traffic patterns in mind.
 Rooms need clear pathways and entryways.
 A couple of other tips to remember — don’t be afraid to set up a couple of seating areas off the wall to create a comfortable area for conversation.
 Keep rooms balanced with the correct sized furniture and the proper amount.
 You don’t want one side of a room cluttered up with chunky oversized furniture, and the other practically bare, with only a couple of small side tables and a small armchair.

-Successful staging is the key to selling your home, so take the task at hand seriously.
+Successful staging is the key to selling your home, so make the task at hand seriously.
 Start with the above simple but effective ways you can properly stage your home yourself without hiring a professional staging company.
 Remember, square footage is important to all buyers, so enlarge your space as much as possible.
 Less is more.
-You want to leave room to your buyer’s imagination.
+You want to leave room for your buyer’s imagination.